 Timeshare interests are usually rights to use rooms in a resort or hotel.
 Fractional ownerships can apply to all types of tangible assets.

-The articles in this section will be written mostly by industry professionals who are not attorneys.
+The articles in this section will be written mostly by industry professionals, some of whom may be attorneys.
 All writings should not be relied upon as advice, legal or otherwise.
 Rather, think of them as conversations you may have with friends and fellow owners at the pool, at the dinner table or in some other casual setting.

 We are not responsible for the accuracy of the content provided in this section or anywhere else on this website, for that matter.
 Nor can we be held responsible for decisions others may make based upon any or all information contained in this section or other sections on this website.
 Rather, think of the writings as food for thought on your path to learning whether the use of timeshare interests suits your needs, personality and financial capabilities.